-Deborah Malster Counsellor and Psychotherapist MA, BSc, Dip, MBACP (Accred)
+Deborah Malster Psychotherapist, Counsellor & Supervisor MA, Dip, MBACP (Accred)

 0796 003 5343

-I know from experience life can be tough and throw us many challenges.
-At times those challenges can feel overwhelming and it can be difficult to talk to family and friends about your struggles.
-Counselling can be one of the ways to help and support you during those moments.
+I know from experience that life can be tough and throw us many challenges in our world.
+At times we can feel overwhelmed and it can be difficult to relate with family and friends.
+Psychotherapy and counselling can be one of the ways to help you.
+Within my practice I provide a safe environment for you to explore your difficulties and conflicts to help you find some meaning in your life and with others.

 Training, qualifications & experience

-I am an experienced qualified counsellor and have experience of working with adults, older adults and young people (18-24) within the NHS, private, public and voluntary sectors.
+I am an experienced qualified counsellor and have experience of supporting adults, older adults and young people (16-24) within the NHS, private, public and voluntary sectors since 2001 and as a counsellor since 2010.
 I work with clients in many areas such as trauma, disability, abuse, depression, anxiety, feeling sad, bereavement, acute, chronic and terminal illness, sexual health and sexuality, ageing, low self-esteem, altered body-image, low confidence, addictions, bullying, relationship issues and work concerns.

-I currently work in a palliative care team within the NHS and have a small private practice.
+I currently work in a busy palliative care team within the NHS and have a private practice.

 I am an accredited and registered member with the British Association for Counselling and Psychotherapy (BACP) and adhere to their Ethical Framework for Good Practice in Counselling and Psychotherapy.